Scarlet-15/SYNGAN/README.md

 ## Contributing

-We welcome contributions to improve **TAM GAN**.
+We welcome contributions to improve **SYN GAN**.
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License